mgcrea/benchmark-kaizoumark/_posts/2013-02-01-different-ways-of-arranging.md

 This gap is neither margin nor padding: it does actually correspond to the space that the browser inserts between words inside a text.

-You can remove this gap by setting the CSS <code>word-spacing</code> property to a negative value:
+You then either need to take this gap into account when calculating the width of indivudual items so that they fit in the line, or remove this gap altogether by setting the CSS <code>word-spacing</code> property to a negative value:

     ul.inline.even {
         word-spacing: -1em;
     }

-This is very cryptic in my opinion, and could have nasty side-effects, for instance if you have multiple words in you menu items, but it actually works:
+Be carefoul though, as this could have nasty side-effects, for instance if you have multiple words in your menu items.

 <div class='figure'>
 <p>A centered list of items</p>